 He has received numerous awards and prizes in local and international competitions, including the Suzanne H. Arnold Art Gallery, Lebanon Valley College; the Art Association of Harrisburg; The Susquehanna Art Museum; the Milton S. Hershey Museum and Gallery; Photographer’s Forum magazine; Black & White magazine; Plein Air Camp Hill; and Photoworkshop.com international contests.

-His photos have been published in Black & White, COLOR, Photographer’s Forum, and AfterCapture magazines and “The Washington Post”.
-Most recently, he was awarded fourth place in the Photographer’s Forum magazine 2014 annual international competition which included over 10,000 entries and received a Merit Award in the Black & White 2014 portfolio contest.
+His photos have been published in Black & White, SHOTS, COLOR, Photographer’s Forum, and AfterCapture magazines and “The Washington Post”.
+He was awarded fourth place in the Photographer’s Forum magazine 2014 annual international competition which included over 10,000 entries and received a Merit Award in the Black & White 2014 portfolio contest.
 He was also a Gold Award winner in the March 2011 issue of COLOR Magazine’s single photo contest issue.